SAP/fosstars-rating-core/SAP/SapMachine.md

 1. If a project is registered in Reuse No
 1. If a project has a LICENSES folder with licenses No
 1. Does it have a security policy?
 No
+1. If a project uses an allowed license No